 3. Coordination with the United Nations system to enable and ensure consistent and common approach, reflects the role of tourism, avoid redundancies of activities, allow confidence building and advocacy for issues of international importance.

 This coordination takes place with the World Health Organization (WHO) in the area of health-related issues and was of utmost importance during the outbreak of the Pandemic (H1N1) in 2009.
-Please refer to the special report on this issue, which highlights the working relationship, lessons learned and gaps in information and prepartion which still exist.
+Please refer to the special report on this issue, which highlights the working relationship, lessons learned and gaps in information and preparation which still exist.
 Close cooperation has also taken place with the United Nations System Influenza Coordination (UNSIC) in both preparation for, and while dealing with pandemics.
-The lessons learned during this cooperation have been compiled into the report ¨Toward a Safer World¨ conveying the travel, tourism and aviation area preparation by the Risk and Crisis Management Programme.
+The lessons learned during this cooperation have been compiled into the report ¨Toward a Safer World¨ conveying the travel, tourism and aviation area.
 Active cooperation is in place across the different subject areas with, among others, World Health Organization (WHO), the International Strategy for Disaster Reduction (ISDR), International Federation of Red Cross and Crescent (IFRC), International Civil Aviation Organization (ICAO), the Organization for Security and Cooperation in Europe (OSCE) and United Nations Interregional Crime and Justice Research Institute (UNICRI) in the field of security and the United Nations Development Programme (UNDP) in the area of natural and man-made disasters complement our regular activities.

 4. Improve capacity of members to develop, plan and implement crisis management systems; especially to support members in their efforts to develop and implement crisis management systems for the tourism sector.
 For this, a number of workshops were designed and are listed with their key features below.

-RCM Capacity Building Workshop in Brazil RCM Capacity Building Workshop in Oman
+Capacity Building Workshop in Brazil Capacity Building Workshop in Oman

 Short Term Product Variations / Recovery Techniques Workshop in Egypt